 Simple English definitions for legal terms

-Read a random definition: substantive crime
+Read a random definition: local law

 Capitalis plegius is a Latin term that means "chief pledge" or "surety."
 In history, it referred to someone who was responsible for ensuring that a debt or obligation was fulfilled.
 It was also used to describe a person who acted as a guarantor or protector of someone else's interests.
 Essentially, it was a way of ensuring that people kept their promises and obligations, and that there was someone who could be held accountable if they didn't.